astral-sh/uv/README.md

 Settings provided via environment variables take precedence over persistent configuration, and settings provided via the command line take precedence over both.

-uv accepts a `--isolated` command-line argument which, when provided, disables the discovery of any persistent configuration.
+uv accepts a `--no-config` command-line argument which, when provided, disables the discovery of any persistent configuration.

 uv also accepts a `--config-file` command-line argument, which accepts a path to a `uv.toml` to use